geeogi/George-2020-09-17/README.md

 - Pagination for read requests to improve performance when many documents exist
 - Enable the user to preview and rename the uploaded file
 - Abort pending search requests when re-searching
+- Respond to different errors with different messaging (e.g. 500 vs no network connection)
 - Update the API so it doesn't expose image paths (currently be used as the `id` field)
 - More extensive tests